-The compensation committee retained Mercer LLC ("Mercer") as its compensation consultant for 2014.
+The compensation committee retained Mercer LLC ("Mercer") as its compensation consultant in 2013 and 2014.
+However it did not engage them on any specific projects during 2015.
 The consultant takes guidance from and reports directly to the compensation committee.
-The consultant advises the compensation committee on current and future trends and issues in executive compensation and on the competitiveness of the compensation structure and levels of our executives, including named executive officers.
-At the request of the compensation committee, and to provide context for the compensation committee's compensation decisions made for 2014 and periods beyond 2014, the consultant performed the following key services for the compensation committee during 2014:
+The consultant has advised the compensation committee on current and future trends and issues in executive compensation and on the competitiveness of the compensation structure and levels of our executives, including named executive officers.
+At the request of the compensation committee, and to provide context for the compensation committee's compensation decisions, the consultant performed the following key services for the compensation committee during 2014:

-- Assessed the competitiveness of the Company's executive compensation programs and long-term incentive design in relation to identified performance-based and industry-based peer groups and proposed a go-forward plan for key executives, including executive officers; - With input from the Company, constructed two peer groups for the compensation committee's review: A performance-based group that consists of organizations with similar financial performance characteristics to the Company and an industry-based group that consists of organizations with similar businesses to that of the Company; - Conducted a market review and analysis for the named executive officers to determine whether their total targeted compensation opportunities were competitive with positions of a similar scope in similarly sized companies in similar industries; - · Provided advice on undertaking an investor outreach program to engage with stockholders in light of the outcome of our say-on-pay vote; and - · Attended compensation committee meetings at the request of the committee.
+- Assessed the competitiveness of the Company's executive compensation programs and long-term incentive design in relation to identified performance-based and industry-based peer groups and proposed a go-forward plan for key executives, including executive officers; - With input from the Company, constructed two peer groups for the compensation committee's review: A performance-based group that consists of organizations with similar financial performance characteristics to the Company and an industry-based group that consists of organizations with similar businesses to that of the Company; - Conducted a market review and analysis for the named executive officers to determine whether their total targeted compensation opportunities were competitive with positions of a similar scope in similarly sized companies in similar industries; - Provided advice on undertaking an investor outreach program to engage with stockholders in light of the outcome of our say-on-pay vote; and - Attended compensation committee meetings at the request of the committee.

-The same individual consultant was retained during the year.
-The compensation consultant performed no other services for the Company during 2014.
+The same consultant was approved for work in 2015 as determined by the compensation committee.
+The compensation consultant performed no other services for the Company during 2015.